-The term “toxic parent” is a bit nebulous and we probably all define it differently.
-Often, narcissistic or those with other personality disorders or mental illnesses, abusive, emotionally immature, and alcoholic or addicted parents are labeled as toxic.
+The term “toxic” parent is a bit nebulous and we probably all define it differently.
+However, it often refers to parents who are abusive, emotionally immature, have narcissistic traits, or struggle with other personality disorders, mental illnesses, or addiction.

 Young children, even those with toxic parents, assume that their parents are typical.
 Without any basis for comparison, you think other families operate by the same dysfunctional rules and that everyone’s parents are cruel, unavailable, or controlling.
 Eventually, however, you realize that emotionally healthy parents show genuine concern for their children’s feelings, encourage them to follow their dreams, apologize when they screw up, and talk about problems in a respectful way.
 You realize that your parents are different.